Left Arrow

 Release Candidate

-Following Alpha and Beta, developers will iron out all known issues and prepare a “final” product that’s deemed stable enough to make public.
+Following Alpha and Beta, app developers will iron out all known issues and prepare a “final” product that’s deemed stable enough to make public.

 Again, for a fuller picture of what it actually takes to develop a new product, see our complete guide to the app development process.